condo association insurance

 The Importance of Condo HOA Insurance

-Master insurance for condo association also covers liability.
+Master insurance for a condo association also covers liability.
 If a person suffers an injury in a shared area, they could sue the association.
 Condo insurance can help cover legal costs and monetary damages.

 Additionally, condo insurance protects the association in case of natural disasters or emergencies.
 Covered perils typically include fires, theft, and vandalism.
 If damage occurs as a result of these, insurance can cover the damage and restoration.